Skip to content

 Attributes

-Navigate to Settings → Attributes to define custom fields for inventory items.
+Navigate to Settings → Attributes to define option sets for inventory items and variants.

 What Are Attributes?